 What Dishes You May Cook During Your Vegetarian Cooking Class In Chiang Mai

 You won’t just be cooking one dish at the cooking school.
 You will cook a wide variety of dishes which will give you a good overview of the cuisine.

 Nearly all cooking schools will have you making an appetizer, stirfry, soup, curry, and dessert.
 Each one will have three or so different options which you can choose from.
 That way you can make food that you know you will enjoy.
-For example for stirfry you may have the choice of pad thai, fried cashew nut, pad see ew, or fried drunken noodle.
+For example, for stirfry, you may have the choice of pad thai, fried cashew nut, pad see ew, or fried drunken noodles.
 Though these exact dishes will likely vary between cooking schools and some may choose dishes that the region is famous for.